samebug/samebug-technical-documentation/write-tip/index.md

 - If your tip is **Public**, other users can find it via stack trace search and read the stack trace of the crash had.
 - If your tip is **Searchable**, other users can find it via stack trace search, but will not see the stack trace of the crash you had.
 - If your tip is **Private**, it will never show up for people who cannot access your workspace.
+This is only available in the paid version ([Private Package](/pricing)).